Academic Information and Policies

 Housing Contracts

-In the situation where there is a discrepancy between the Handbook and the Housing Contract, the Housing Contract will be used as the primary source for policy enforcement.
+If there is a discrepancy between the Handbook and the Housing Contract, the Housing Contract will be used as the primary source for policy enforcement.

 AnchorParking